dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 - Turn-based Strategy Games
 - Resource Management
 - Decision Making

 Gamer Profile: Fans of tactical games, roguelikes, survival challenges, and games that force you to manage scarce resources

-The game can appeal to both casual and hardcore players, as difficulty can be adjusted to suit player preferences.
+The game can appeal to both casual and hardcore players, those who just want to play for the experience,

 ### Accessibility
 <!--